Fz3r0/Fz3r0/Networking/Knowledge/Boot-From-Init-BIN_&_Restore_Devices.md

 ### The boot system Command

+- **Before anything!**

+    - **This technique DO NOT reset the device to factory settings like new!**
+    - This is used to The IOS operating system then initializes the interfaces using the Cisco IOS commands found in the startup-config file.

 - The switch attempts to automatically boot by using information in the BOOT environment variable.

     - If this variable is not set, the switch attempts to load and execute the first executable file it can find.